Ending your tenancy

 If there are special circumstances preventing you from giving us the required notice, you should speak with your Housing Manager.

-You can download and complete our standard Notice of Termination of Tenancy form, which must be signed by each person who signed the tenancy agreement, and return it to your local housing office as soon as possible.
+You can download and complete our standard notice to end a tenancy from (PDF109KB), which must be signed by each person who signed the tenancy agreement, and return it to your local housing office as soon as possible.

 Once you’ve given us your notice, you should go through our moving out checklist and make sure that any repairs that are your responsibility have been carried out to avoid being recharged for the cost of the council doing the repairs.
 You should also make sure clear your any rent or Housing Benefit overpayments you owe are paid in full, or make arrangements to clear the debt.